-The celebrated writer, Ayn Rand, wrote an excellent book called Why Businessmen Need Philosophy and this is an excellent primer to help understand how we have been divided and conquered.
+Writer, Ayn Rand, wrote an excellent book called Why Businessmen Need Philosophy and this is an excellent primer to help understand how we have been divided and conquered.

-Yes, there is a need for the various mining and exploration organizations to work together, to fully understand each other's role in our overall objectives.
+Yes, there is a need for the various mining organization to work together, to fully understand each other's role in the overall objectives.